 - Fully outsourced payroll: If you want to fully outsource Argentina payroll, work with a global PEO.
 Globalization Partners takes care of your payroll and assumes any risk on your behalf.

-How to Set up Argentina Payroll
+How to Set Up a Payroll in Argentina

 Before you set up Argentina payroll, you have to establish your subsidiary in Argentina.
 It could take months before you’re prepared to hire employees, causing some potential workers to look for other employment opportunities.
 If you’re ready to set up Argentina payroll, you’ll need some personal information from employees including their national ID number, deductions, and position.